icco/locative.garden/stories/stones.typ

 I start walking towards the music.
 The low rumble and thump gets louder as I approach, reverberating deep in my chest.

+The music is loud.
+A man stands on a sidewalk with a pile of boxes supporting two large speakers.
+He is bobbing his head to the music, lost in it and the decision on what to play next.
+Surrounding him in front of the speakers is a crowd of people.
+Maybe like fifty?
+Many are dancing, some are just standing and watching.

+I watch at a distance.
+The people don't look happy or healthy.
+They are beaten, dirty and ragged, but they are dancing.
+I don't recognize the music.
+A loud crack of thunder interrupts my observation.
+The man with the speakers looks up at the sky.
+He cuts the music immediately.
+The crowd disperses, some running for cover, others run down the street, as if the music never happened.
+The man looks at me, his eyes wide with fear.
+He shoves the speakers into a shopping cart and runs down the street.

+Another clap of thunder.
+Rain starts to fall.
+I look around for a place to hide.
+I see someone duck into a business that his a dim light comming out of it.
+I run and follow them inside.

+Inside is a small bar.
+A few people are inside.
+The bartender is a woman with a kind face.
+She nods at me in greeting.
+I look around.
+The place is small, maybe 1000 square feet.
+There are no tables tables, just a bar with a few stools.
+The walls are covered in graffiti.
+The floor is a dark wood.
+The bar top is a dark wood as well.

+I pull up a stool and sit down.
+I ask for some water.
+The bartender grimaces, but pours me a glass.
+I stare out the window as the rain get

 #line(length: 100%, stroke: 0.5pt)

 Theme: Deviations from the plan can lead to life long discovery.
 Enjoy what you have.